poetaman/arttime/README.md

 3. Open new terminal or source your respective ``.zshrc`` or ``.bashrc`` again.
 4. Run command ``arttime``

+# Troubleshooting
+- Some art does not render correctly?
+  - This is mostly because your terminal application does not support 24-bit true color.
+Some suggestions: 1.
+Easiest for macOS [iTerm2](https://iterm2.com), 2. for multiple  OSes [Alacritty](https://alacritty.org), [WezTerm](https://wezfurlong.org/wezterm/), [Kitty](https://sw.kovidgoyal.net/kitty/) etc. Check the list maintained [here](https://gist.github.com/sindresorhus/bed863fb8bedf023b833c88c322e44f9#now-supporting-truecolour) to know more terminals that support true colors.
+  - Another possibility is your system does not have fonts for braille characters.
+Some of the above terminal emulators come with builtin fonts for missing characters, or on-the-fly find missing characters from fonts installed on your system.
+For that, make sure you atleast some font installed that has braille characters.
+- No desktop notification?
+  - Currently only macOS and Linux have been tested.
+They use the native technique so should work across versions.
+Pull requests for other OSes (BSD, windows, etc) will be considered if the technique is native enough
+- No notification sound on Linux?
+  - Sounds on Linux are played using [PulseAudio](https://en.wikipedia.org/wiki/PulseAudio)'s [paplay](https://linux.die.net/man/1/paplay) as that seems to be the most standard way.
+Other suggestions are welcome, and will be considered.

 # Acknowledgements
 1. text artists: mostly great text artists of web 1.0 era like [jgs (Joann Stark)](https://github.com/oldcompcz/jgs), et al.
 2. [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter): So far the best digital image to colored text converter